 - Powerful integrations: integrate ClickUp with software like Basecamp, Jira, Slack, and more for easy project management

 Hive offers some great process management features, but we’re not sure what all the buzz is about when it comes to productivity and team collaboration.

-The app lacks a ton of critical features that are present in robust project management software like ClickUp
+The app lacks a ton of critical features that are present in robust free project management software like ClickUp

 Get started with ClickUp today to experience a project management tool that’s sweet as honey! 🍯